Delta flight makes emergency landing in NYC with mysterious front-end damage

 NEW YORK -- A Delta Airlines plane bound for New York's LaGuardia Airport was diverted on Monday night after reported a problem with its navigation equipment.

-The Airbus A319 from Palm Beach, Florida, landed safely at JFK Airport just before 7 p.m.
+The Airbus A319 carrying 43 passengers from Palm Beach, Florida, landed safely at JFK Airport just before 7 p.m.

 Photos show that the plane's front cone sustained significant damage.